 You can also thank them for their thoughtfulness or telling them that they’ve made your day.

-Make the other’s feel as if it is the most important person in the room.
+Make someone feel as if he/she is the most important person in the room.

 Think about how you would feel and behave when speaking with a very important person.

 Their words may impress you.

 Do not try to impress people.
 Let them impress you.
 You don’t need to show them how important and perfect you are.
 You need to make them feel they are perfect.
 This is true, every human being is important, but some people just don’t realize this fact.